 Documents in ImageNow are stored in drawers; the drawer of a document is a document key with unique properties: user access to view documents in drawers can be limited, views/filters typically focus on a single drawer, and the drawer key for a document is required.

 Enterprise Content Management Service.
-Another name for ImageNow, or "Imaging".
+Another name for the DoIT service which makes Perceptive Content available to the UW-Madison campus.
+Former product name was ImageNow, or "Imaging".

 Interactive forms accessible via web browser.
 When submitted, a document is created in ImageNow.